ArduPilot/ardupilot/Tools/AP_Periph/README.md

 This is an ArduPilot based UAVCAN peripheral firmware.
-This firmware takes advantage of the wide range of sensor drivers in ArduPilot to make building a UAVCAN periheral firmware easy.
+This firmware takes advantage of the wide range of sensor drivers in ArduPilot to make building a UAVCAN peripheral firmware easy.

 The AP_Periph firmware is based on the same ChibiOS hwdef.dat system that is used to define pinouts for STM32 based flight controllers